Skip to main content

 What Is the BLAS Framework?
 Build, Launch, Adapt, Scale

-BLAS is the four-phase methodology behind every WRKS Online AI Growth Agent deployment.
-Build, Launch, Adapt, Scale.
-Here is what each phase does and why the order matters.
+BLAS is the growth marketing engine inside every AI Growth Agent WRKS deploys.
+Build, Launch, Adapt, Scale: what each phase does and why order matters.

 What Is the BLAS Framework?
 Build, Launch, Adapt, Scale

-TL;DR. BLAS is the four-phase methodology that powers every WRKS Online AI Growth Agent deployment.
+TL;DR. BLAS stands for Build, Launch, Adapt, Scale: the growth marketing engine inside every AI Growth Agent WRKS deploys.
 Build sets up the system, tracking, and positioning.
-Launch goes live with paid media and email.
-Adapt reads daily performance signal and adjusts.
-Scale expands budget against winning combinations only.
+Launch goes live Meta-first and starts training the pixel on real buyers.
+Adapt reads live signal, cuts losers, and ships new campaigns.
+Scale expands budget against proven winners, one human click at a time.
 The order is structural.
 Skipping a phase breaks the next one.

 What Does the Build Phase of BLAS Do?